spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-introduction.md

   - keyboarding
   - screen reader support

 Oryx components are rendered inside [compositions](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-compositions.html) and [pages](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-pages.html).
 The pages and the organization and layout of the components are provided in standard [feature sets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-feature-sets.html).
-When you install an Oryx application, the feature sets are installed from the [presets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/oryx-presets.html) package.
+When you install an Oryx application, the feature sets are available in the [presets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/oryx-presets.html) package.

-You can use standard components in your application in combination with custom components.
-A common approach is to start your project with the standard components and configure the application theme and [component options](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/component-options.html) to meet the application design.
-When the application requires a custom component, you can [implement your custom components](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/components-implementation.html) or customize an existing Oryx components.
+Oryx provides a large set of standard components that you can use in your projects.
+Oryx components can be customized with a custom theme, style rules, [component options](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/component-options.html) or component logic.
+You can also [implement custom components](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/components-implementation.html) and add them to the application.

 Oryx components are built as web components, which makes them highly reusable in other web frameworks and systems.
 Read more about the [interoperability of Oryx components](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/components-interoperability.html) in other frameworks and systems.